fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 Ammo | Rounds, shells, cells, harpoons, cannonballs, cells, syringes, and so on | Fusion Cores Armor | Clothing, headwear, and facewear, excluding power armor for obvious reasons | Bodies | Bodies are looted based on whether they are dead, have items, and are associated with an actor type keyword.  |  Some bodies may look like bodies but are actually activators; these are not lootable.
+Components | Any junk items you can scrap with specific components |
 Containers | Deks, ammo boxes, trash cans, cabinets, toolboxes, etc.  | Drinks | Nuka beverages, water, and alcohol  |
-Flora | Anything you can harvest, usch as wild carrot flowers and tato plants  | Food | Mostly food but includes special consumables such as Stealth Boys | Junk | Anything you can scrap |
+Flora | Anything you can harvest, usch as wild carrot flowers and tato plants  | Food | Mostly food but includes special consumables such as Stealth Boys | Holotapes | Holotapes, holodisks, hologames |
+Junk | Anything you can scrap |
+Keys | Keys and passwords |
+Magazines | Skill magazines |
 Medicine | Stimpaks, Rad-X, and other drugs | Valuables | Junk items with rare crafting components | Weapons | Guns, big guns, grenades, mines, and close combat weapons |

 Activators, such as Caps Stashes and Bobby Pin Boxes, are not lootable by Auto Loot.

+#### Components

+- The Junk filter will not work while the Components filter is enabled.
+- The Valuables filter will not work while the Components filter is enabled.

+**Performance Note:** The Components filter in 1.1 is experimental and can be *very* slow.

+#### Junk

+- The Junk filter will not work while the Components filter is enabled.
+- The Junk filter will not work while the Valuables filter is enabled.

+#### Valuables

+- The Junk filter will not work while the Valuables filter is enabled.
+- The Valuables filter will not work while the Components filter is enabled.

 ### Destinations